amcolash/flowkey-scraper/README.md

 Currently I have found it to work at about 95% accuracy on the beginner songs that I am learning.
 If there are parsing errors, your best bet is to edit the score in Noteflight as needed.

-Right now, only `6/8`, `3/4` and `4/4` time signatures work (as that is all of the music I have looked at so far).
+Right now, only `6/8`, `2/4`, `3/4` and `4/4` time signatures work (as that is all of the music I have looked at so far).
 If you want a different one, please make an [Issue](https://github.com/amcolash/flowkey-scraper/issues) and provide clear info about the piece you are looking at.

-I _WILL NOT_ provide support for erroneous parsing errors.
+I _WILL NOT_ provide support for most erroneous parsing errors.
 If you are getting such errors, you will need to fix the sheet music yourself as I have not written the music parser being used here.
 That work is from [Audiveris](https://github.com/Audiveris/audiveris).
-If you are getting a crash / error before parsing, I might be able to help...
+If you are getting a crash / error before parsing, I might be able to help, but there are no guarantees as music is very difficult to parse properly...

-_This tool most likely violates the flowkey TOS, so please use at your own risk and please do not absuse the tool.
+_This tool most likely violates the flowkey TOS, so please use at your own risk and please do not abuse the tool.
 I have made this tool for educational purposes (as I learn piano) since it is a useful way for me to use the flowkey arrangements._

-I have heard that if you ask for sheet music from the flowkey support team that they usually will give it to you, so that might be a better approach if you are not tech-savy or are not sure about the risks.
+I have heard that if you ask for sheet music from the flowkey support team that they usually will give it to you, so that might be a better approach if you are not tech-savvy or are not sure about the risks.

 ## Getting Started